patreeceeo/patreeceeo.github.io/src/content/blog/zmbn-spatial-messages.md

 Consider what happens when a player moves into different entities:
 - Moving into a wall: Always blocked
-- Moving into a block: Block should try to move, player moves if successful
-- Moving into a fire: Player dies and level restarts
 - Moving into a monster: Player dies and level restarts

 Each combination of "mover type" + "target type" requires different logic.
 Without double dispatch, you'd need ugly